cyberbotics/webots-doc/guide/preferences.md

 - The `Width of rasterized lines` value specifies the width of all the lines drawn in the 3D scene.
-In particular this affects the visual representations of bounding objects, coordinate systems, optional renderings, apply force and torque arrows, and IndexedLineSet nodes.
+In particular this affects the visual representations of bounding objects, coordinate systems, optional renderings, axis of translation and rotation handles, apply force and torque arrows, and IndexedLineSet nodes.
 The default value is 1.0.